makerplane/canfix-spec/src/distribution.rst

 determine which one it should use to send these messages.
 Node 2 would use 1794 (0x702) to send these control messages or to respond to other nodes.

-*Node Specific Messages* are essentially give our CAN network a point-to-point capability.
+*Node Specific Messages* essentially give our CAN network a point-to-point capability.
 See the :ref:`Frame Definitions` section for more information.

 The *Two-Way Communication Channels* Group contains 32 identifiers that are